HannahMidd/PasswordGenerator/assets/README.md

 ## Description

+The password generator can be accessed at the following URL: https://hannahmidd.github.io/PasswordGenerator/

 This password generator will allow a user to input the desired number of characters for their password and will generate a password based on user requirements for: length, numbers, special characters, uppercase letters and lowercase letters.
 Follow the usage instructions below for more details.

 ![PasswordGeneratorScreenshot](PasswordGeneratorScreenshot.png)